 8. Remuneration of Board members

-A member of the Board shall be paid, out of the funds of the Board, such remuneration and allowances as are determined in his case by the Minister on the recommendation of the Public Service Board 2.
+A member of the Board shall be paid, out of the funds of the Board, such remuneration and allowances as are determined in his case by the Minister on the recommendation of the Minister for Public Sector Management 2.

 [Section 8 inserted by No. 33 of 1983 s.
 7.]

-9. Appointment of officers
+9. Registrar and other officers of the Board

 (1) The Board shall appoint a Registrar who shall also be secretary to the Board who shall be the Registrar for the time being of the Builders’ Registration Board of Western Australia and may also appoint such other officers and servants as it considers necessary to enable it to carry out its duties or functions.